-The Fresh Breeze memory model and system architecture is proposed as an approach to achieving significant improvements in all three problem areas.
-In contrast with conventional computer systems and their storage hierarchies, a Fresh Breeze system is envisioned to support fine-grain management of memory and processing resources and to utilize a global shared name space for all processors and computation tasks.
+Abstract The Fresh Breeze memory model and system architecture is proposed as an approach to achieving significant improvements by supporting fine-grain management of memory and processing resources and utilizing a global shared name space for all processors and computation tasks.
 Scheduling of tasks and storage allocation are done by hardware realizations, eliminating nearly all operating system execution cycles for data access, task scheduling and security.
 In particular, the Fresh Breeze memory model uses trees of fixed-size chunks of memory to represent all data objects.